scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 #### Policies

 Each AS can independently set policies dictating which PCBs are sent in which time intervals, and to which neighbors.
 In particular, PCBs do not need to be propagated immediately upon arrival.
 However, during bootstrapping and if the AS obtains a PCB containing a previously unknown path, the AS should forward the PCB immediately, such that other ASes learn about it quickly.
+COMMENT: I would add : "In particular, The beaconing process is asynchronous, so PCBs ... "

 ### Path Registration